sensu/sensu-processes-check/README.md

 The Sensu Processes Check is a [Sensu Check][1] that searches for certain running processes (or other strings in a command line).
-It can search for multiple processes and, on a per-string basis, set the number of processes expected, severity if the number of processes is not met, and whether not to search the full command line for the requested string.
+It can search for multiple processes and, on a per-string basis, set the number of processes expected, severity if the number of processes is not met, and whether or not to search the full command line for the requested string.

 ## Configuration